 Beasley’s Orchard – Danville

-Now that their raspberry season is finished, Beasley Orchard is planning other events and u-picks for the rest of the summer.
-Their Sunflower Festival will be held this year from July 23rd-31st.
-They have planted sunflowers on seven acres for you to roam, pick sunflower blooms, and take photos during golden hour.
+Now that their berry season is finished, Beasley Orchard is planning other events and u-picks for the rest of the summer.
+Their U-Pick Sunflower season is taking place until the end of July, so make sure to check back to their website or social media pages for updated information on how you can get your tickets.
+They have planted sunflowers on eight acres for you to roam, pick sunflower blooms, and take photos during golden hour.
+Their hours for u-pick sunflowers will be Fridays and Saturdays until 8:30 pm, Sundays 12:00-6:00 pm.

 Stuckey Farm – Sheridan